KBCCr/F28WP_Lab1/README.md

 ###### Subsequent work
 **About Page** is supposed to contain the details about the content.
 It has been inputed to the file, the file does not display as wished.
 **style** has the id's entered for the different sections however due to the pages not displaying correctly it does not apply as it should. it has been linked into both of the pages. **Main Page** does link to about page.

+Edited **Main Page** to use markdown format indicated for adding images.
+Images still do not load.